Monastery of Iviron: History

+Center of medieval Georgian scholarship

-The monastery was built under the supervision of two Georgian monks, John the Iberian and John Tornike between AD 980–83 and housed Georgian clergy and priests.
-It was founded on the site of the former Monastery of Clement.
+The monastery was founded by Georgian monks, John the Iberian and John Tornike between AD 980–83 to serve as a center of scholarship for Georgian clergy and priests.
 John the Iberian was appointed as the abbot of the newly founded monastery in 980.
 In 1005, Euthymius the Iberian became the secondary abbot of Iviron Monastery.
-In Greek, Iviron literally means "of the Iberians".
-The monastery ranks third in the Athonite hierarchy of 20 sovereign monasteries.
+In Greek, Iviron means "of the Iberians", referring to the core Georgian kingdom, a demonym used to describe Georgians in historical and literary contexts.